rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >The compatibility mode check now targets only unsupported Windows versions
 >Changed the way ProcessorIdle works to prevent conflicts with CPU_USAGE_FIX option in f2_res.ini
 >Added a fix to prevent out-of-bounds selection in the file list when loading a character file
+>Added a fix to remove visible newline control characters '\n' when examining items in the barter screen

 v4.4.6
 >Fixed a bug introduced in 4.3.1 that broke the debug message about a missing critter art file